TelemetryDeck/docs/articles/documentation.md

 ## Document Metadata

-All metadata for a documentation article is specified in the YAML header at the top of each markdown file (also called the frontmatter of the document).
+All metadata for a documentation page is specified in the YAML header at the top of its markdown file (also called the frontmatter of the document).
 Most of the metadata is optional, but the `title` and `lead` are required:

 ```yaml
 ---